elliscode/ellisrecipes/s3/markdown/Ermine Frosting.md

 - Place flour and sugar in a large saucepan over medium heat.
 Cook, stirring constantly, for 30 seconds.
 - While whisking constantly, slowly pour the milk in.
 - As the milk gets hotter, it will start to thicken - stir constantly so the base doesn't catch.
-- Cook until the mixture thickens in a thick, dolloping custard - see video for texture.
-TIP: Thicker texture = thicker frosting texture but won't make the frosting dense, it's still fluffy and spreadable but it just makes it "sturdier" with sharper edges when piped.
+- Cook until the mixture thickens in a thick, dolloping custard
 - Remove from heat and scrape into a bowl.
 Cover with cling wrap, pressing down onto the surface to prevent a skin from forming.
 - Cool completely.
 You can leave in fridge overnight but take it out 1 hour prior to using.